 - Log in to the Malwarebytes Nebula platform as an Administrator or Super Admin.

 - In the left navigation pane, click Suspicious Activity.

 - In the Suspicious Activity table, you can review suspicious activity details including machines with detections, severity of the threats, and date/time of the detections.
 You can take action on an item or drill down into the cause of the detection in Actions column.
 In the Status column, new items display as Suspicious Activity Found.

-- In the Rules Triggered column, click Suspicious Activity Rule(s) icon ( ) to display the process graph view of the suspicious activity.
+- In the Location column, click detected item to view additional details.
 A process graph displays associated activity, rules triggered by the detection, and additional context.
 The additional context includes paths, hashes, specific registry modifications, file reads/writes and process IDs.
 To learn more, see Suspicious Activity Details in Malwarebytes Endpoint Detection and Response.

 - In the Actions column, click the ellipsis icon ( ) to choose either of the following actions: